Paris attacks: Who was Abdelhamid Abaaoud?

-Abdelhamid Abaaoud, a Belgian national, grew up in Molenbeek, a district of Brussels known for its many Arab immigrants and blighted by high unemployment.
+Abdelhamid Abaaoud, a Belgian national of Moroccan descent, grew up in Molenbeek, a district of Brussels known for its many Arab immigrants and blighted by high unemployment.

 The 28-year-old was an associate of attacks suspect Salah Abdeslam, who is on the run and whose brother Brahim blew himself up in Paris on 13 November.